Energy storage and coherence in closed and open quantum batteries: Models study

 \subsubsection{Work and power}

-The battery internal Hamiltonian is assumed as the XY model Hamiltonain without external field $h$.
-The initial state of the battery is prepared as the ground state of the internal Hamiltonian.
-The charging process is achieved by turning on a constant field.
-This is a standard quantum quench problem.
+We take the XY model Hamiltonain without external field $h$ as the internal Hamiltonian of the battery, and the battery is initially prepared in the ground state of its internal Hamiltonian.
+The charging process is achieved by turning on a constant field, i.e., via a standard quantum quench.
 In the following, we use superscript $(1)$ to label the operators with initial parameters, and $(2)$ (or no superscript for simplicity) to label the operators with quenched parameters.

 The initial and quenched fermionic operators $\gamma_k$ are linked through

 where $\chi_k \equiv \theta_k^{(2)} - \theta_k^{(1)}$.
 This allows us to express the initial Hamiltonian in terms of the operators with the quenched parameters, i.e.,